LinCarbajales/OOPGame/README.md

 🖼️ Assets:

-The animated characters and objects are free assets from itch.io users.
+The art for the animated characters and objects are free assets from itch.io users.